fbpx

 Mississippians may apply for TANF here.
 People who receive notice of their eligibility but do not receive the additional payment this week should contact their local county DHS office, the department said in its release.

-Gov. Tate Reeves also recently announced that all state-employed law enforcement would receive a one-time $1,000 bonus.
+Gov. Tate Reeves also recently announced that all state-employed law enforcement officers would receive a one-time $1,000 bonus.
 The payments, funded by COVID-19 relief funds, are classified as hazard pay.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.